 - Online 1-2-1 Functional Integration > read more.

 An other good place to look for the running classes and upcoming workshops is the Event section of Moving Experience (FB page).

 If you want to investigate more on Trauma, Anxiety and The Feldenkrais Method the following might be helpful.

 - Video “Day 5 – Anxiety” from the Australian Feldenkrais Summit 2019

 The password to access it is: stillness.

-This video has been part of the Australian Feldenkrais Summit 2019 and was presented as follows: “(..)
+The Australian Feldenkrais Summit 2019 presents the video as follows: “(..)
 The experience of anxiety often consumes our attention to be overwhelming in our chest/head, so Molly Tipping teaches us how to distribute attention, feel the ground and become sensitive enough to notice the precursors to circumvent a panic attack.
 The physical sensations we get are very accurate, it’s when we ignore them that problems occur.
 Anxiety is not a pathological problem, it’s just a normal fast physiological response.